 - To answer customer comments, messages and enquires

 Which Facebook assets can you get access to?

 In order to perform the tasks above, you need to request access to your clients’:

 - Facebook Page - to manage a page, assign page roles and post organic content

 - Facebook Ad Account - to run and manage ads

 - Facebook Pixel - to manage events and create custom conversions

-- Instagram - to run ads on Instagram
+- Instagram - to post content, send messages and run ads

 - Product Catalogue - to run product ads and manage Facebook Commerce

-Let’s go through step by step how to request access to your client’s Facebook Business Manager.
+Let’s go through step by step how to request admin access to Facebook pages via your client’s Facebook Business Manager.

 - Your client must have Facebook Business Manager set up (most clients don’t)

 - You'll need your contact's name and email address (that should be fine), and they need to confirm your request via that email (more effort!)